 Camel’s nose under the tent

 Florida already has several forms of vouchers.
-There’s the aforementioned Corporate Tax Credit Voucher, Voluntary Pre-K, McKay Scholarship for Exceptional Education Students (ESE) students and a targeted ESA program called the Gardiner Personal Learning Account that expanded the pool of eligible ESE students to include 504 classifications and requires recipients to relinquish their right to public education.
+There’s the aforementioned Corporate Tax Credit Voucher, Voluntary Pre-K, McKay Scholarship for Exceptional Education Students (ESE) students, the Hope voucher for bullied students that allows them to leave their public schools without proving an incident occured and a targeted ESA program called the Gardiner Personal Learning Account that expanded the pool of eligible ESE students to include 504 classifications and requires recipients to relinquish their right to public education.

 School reformers have been busy.
 Since 2014, Arizona, Nevada, Florida, Mississippi and Tennessee have adopted ESA programs.
 The easiest first step is to write legislation that covers ESE students.
 That’s the so-called “nose under the tent.”
 Once that happens the door is open for states to pursue Education Savings Accounts for every child while launching a wholesale conversion of existing voucher programs.